Nominations FAQs

 Serving on the National Assessment Governing Board

-The Governing Board will adopt an updated Strategic Vision in August 2024 to guide its work in collaborating with the National Center for Education Statistics to fulfill its legislative mandate.
-Efforts will include leveraging innovative processes and technologies, including artificial intelligence (AI), to strengthen the NAEP program, and ensuring that NAEP provides valid, reliable national, state, and district level data to illuminate academic progress and help stakeholders use the data to advance policy and practice.
+In August 2024, the Board approved Strategic Vision 2030 to guide its work in collaborating with the National Center for Education Statistics to fulfill its legislative mandate.
+Key efforts will include leveraging innovative processes and technologies, including artificial intelligence (AI), to strengthen the NAEP program, and ensuring that NAEP provides valid, reliable national, state, and district level data to illuminate academic progress and help stakeholders use the data to advance policy and practice.
 The Board will continue partnering with key stakeholders to best use NAEP data to support education leaders committed to helping our students and teachers recover from the pandemic’s massive disruptions.

 Broadly representative by law, the non-partisan Governing Board includes 26 members.
 Of those, 25 are appointed by the U.S. Secretary of Education in the following categories: